-I started at Cavell Nurses' Trust in 2012 and in my current role, I look after events for the charity as well as our regular donors aka Cavell Angels.
+I started at Cavell Nurses' Trust in 2012 and in my current role, I look after our 'Working with' members and events for the charity.
 I also help update the charity's social media, so please do give us a follow, we’d love to hear from you!

 In my spare time, I enjoy films, music and exploring new places.
 I’m also working on becoming an amazing photographer!

 I work at Cavell Nurses Trust because I enjoy building relationships with the passionate supporters that make the work we do possible.

 I started work at Cancer Research UK after graduating from the University of Leicester.
 Since then I've worked in a number of third sector organisations, including my most recent position as Associate Director of Brand at John Taylor Hospice.

 I'm a qualified member of the Chartered Institute of Marketing and my job at Cavell Nurses' Trust is to help more nurses access our help, guide and grow the brand, build additional sustainable income and lead a wonderful team.

 In the years to come I’m excited about raising awareness of the amazing impact this organisation has.

 I'm an American football fan, a drummer and a keen cook.
 My wife Lauren, son Stanley and dog Mo all live in Birmingham, but I'm originally from Hertfordshire and became a convert to the midlands a few years ago.

 I love working at Cavell Nurses' Trust because I believe passionately that as a society we should look after our nurses, midwives and healthcare assistants.
 After all, they look after us.